shyanyong/tp/docs/DeveloperGuide.md

 **MSS**

 1. User requests to list all prescriptions.
-2. BayMeds shows a list of prescriptions together with their details.
+2. BayMeds shows a list of prescriptions as requested.

     Use case ends.